zaLTys/go-exercism/README.md

-# Go Learning Path for .NET Developers
+# Go Learning Path

-A hands-on Go curriculum built for experienced .NET/C# developers who want to get productive in Go fast.
+A hands-on Go curriculum built for developers who want to get productive in Go fast.
 Structured around the mental model shifts that matter most — explicit errors, implicit interfaces, goroutines, and the Go toolchain.

 ## Structure